Her0Zer0/releasenotes/README.md

 ### Activating Add/Edit Release Note UI Action
 After committing the import set to your instance.
 Navigate to **System Definition > UI Actions** and filter the list for **Add/Edit Release Note**.

 This UI Action is inactive by default because it is set on the Global table.
 If activated in the current state, this Form Link will show on every form.
-If you want it on a specific form, change the table you wish to have it available on or make your changes and use **Insert and Stay** in the context menu to create a copy.
+If you want it on a specific form, change it to the table you wish to have it available on or make your changes and use **Insert and Stay** in the context menu to create a copy.

-**NOTE:** The form link is only visible to users with the rn_editor role and after the record has been set to inactive by default.
+>**NOTE:** _The form link is only visible to users with the rn_editor role and after the record has been set to inactive by default._

 <br/><br/>
 ### Creating a Release Note Config Rule

 **Navigate to Release Notes > Release Note Config Rules** and click on **New**.

-Fill in the following fields.
+Fill in the following fields:

 **Name**: Used for identifying rules.

-**Table**: The records table you wish to pull relative release notes against for your portal widget.
+**Table**: The table to query against for release notes.

-**Filter By**: This is used to narrow the search of release notes.
+**Filter By**: Used to narrow the search of release notes.

 **Description**: Some details on what is expected from this rule.

 Then click **Submit**.

-**NOTE**: There is an example included for Change Request [change_request] that queries records that have a Category of Software and have been closed in the last 30 days.
+>**NOTE**: An example is included for Change Request [change_request] with a simple filter.
 This filter allows the Release Notes widget to pull Published Release Notes for Change records that match that filter.

 <br/><br/>
 ### Updating the Portal Page

 Navigate to **Release Notes > Demo**.

-On click, the demo Portal Page Release Notes [release_notes] is visible and if there are no notes available or the widget doesn't have a filter you should see an informative message.
+On click of the demo Portal Page Release Notes [release_notes] is visible.
+If notes are not available or the widget doesn't have a filter you should see an informative message.

-To see Release Notes by our Config Rules, we need to add that on the portal page.
+To see Release Notes by _Release Note Config Rules_, one should be added on the portal page.

 Navigate to **Service Portal > Pages** and search for **release_notes** in the **ID** field.
-Open the record and scroll to the bottom of the page and locate the Form link **Open in Designer**.
+Open the record and scroll to the bottom of the page.
+Once there, click the Form link **Open in Designer**.

-In the **Page Designer** click on the pencil icon to edit the widget options.
+In the **Page Designer** click the pencil icon to edit the widget options.
 Add your **Release Note Config Rule** and click save.

-Navigate back to the **Release Notes > Demo** page and if you have created notes already that are published and meet the filter criteria you should now be able to see them.
+After creating release notes and publishing those notes on records that match the Release Note Config Rule filter, navigate back to **Release Notes > Demo** and view the changes.

 <br/><br/>
 ### Creating a Release Note.